-How to Support Undergraduate Students in the Event of Instructional Disruption
+How to Support Students in the Event of Instructional Disruption

 The suggestions below are not intended as a directive for faculty to increase their own workloads.
 We are profoundly cognizant of the burdens that have been placed on faculty teaching through the pandemic and of the consequences for faculty research, work/life balance, and well-being.